dsward2/LocalRadio/README.md

 The LocalRadio application is built for Mac OS X 10.11 or later.

-An inexpensive "RTL-SDR" USB device and a suitable antenna are required.
-A variety of those devices are available from Amazon and other online store, all using the Realtek RTL2832U chip.
+An inexpensive "RTL-SDR" USB device with the Realtek RTL2832U chip and a suitable antenna are required.
+A variety of those devices are available from Amazon and other online stores.

 LocalRadio has been tested with the "RTL-SDR.com v3" device.
 It is well-designed and supports all of the features of LocalRadio, including direct sampling "Q-branch" mode to receive AM and shortwave frequencies.
 This device - and an excellent blog - are available at [https://rtl-sdr.com]().